 The project is a high priority for the local community as demonstrated by a contribution of State and/or local funds to the project.
-Evidence of community support may be in the form of tax credits, tax abatements,
+Evidence of community support may be in the form of tax credits, tax abatements, capital improvement funds, etc. that have been provided to the project within the last five years.

 3-7.
-RENEWAL REQUESTS.
+RENEWAL REQUESTS